thingsdb/ThingsDocs/v1/content/connect/http-api.md

 {{% notice tip %}}
-Use **MessagePack** if possible since this is the data serialization protocol which is used by ThingsDB internally and will therefore be a faster than JSON.
+Use **MessagePack** if possible since this is the data serialization protocol which is used by ThingsDB internally and therefore is faster than JSON.
 It also allows for sending and receiving binary data and is usually more compact than JSON.
 In most examples we use JSON just because it is more readable.
 {{% /notice %}}